fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/images/qgis/reference-points-2.png" caption="Just like silly putty."%}

 {% include figure.html class="icon" src="/images/qgis/yellow-gear-icon.png" %}
 When you've entered 5-7 points, click the yellow gear icon to adjust the Transformation Settings.
-Choose Thin Plate Spline and Cubic Spline.
+Choose "Thin Plate Spline" and "Cubic Spline".
 Click the folder icon to the right of the "Output Raster" input box and choose a filename and directory to save the warped file (and make it easily available for reuse without having to repeat the georeferencing process).
 Make sure the box for "Use 0 for transparency when needed" is checked.

 {% include figure.html class="icon" src="/images/qgis/green-arrow-icon.png" %}
 After you've finished with the transformation settings, click the green arrow icon (right next to the load image icon).